How can EAP help me?

 Will participation in EAP cause me to miss work?

-If you participate in EAP before committing a rule violation, you likely will not have to miss work.
-Should you need time off, your EAP counselor will arrange for your confidential leave and help you identify sickness benefits to which you might be entitled.
+If you participate in DARS before committing a rule violation, your EAP Representative will arrange for your confidential leave and help you identify sickness benefits to which you might be entitled.

 What does EAP cost?

-While the EAP program does not cover hospitalization or medical treatments, most employees can obtain benefits under their NS medical plan.
-EAP counselors also consider employees’ financial situations before making referrals for treatment.
+While the DARS program does not cover hospitalization or medical treatments, most employees can obtain benefits under their NS medical plan.

 If I need help with a substance abuse problem or if my supervisor recommends I get help, do I have to use EAP?

-EAP is voluntary.
+DARS is voluntary.
 You can obtain help through other community resources.
 The critical thing is that you get help.
-Supervisors have been trained to recognize possible substance abuse problems that can affect work performance.
+Supervisors have been trained to recognize possible substance use disorder problems that can affect work performance.

 How often can I use EAP?

-While EAP participation is typically a one-time event, an employee in relapse can use the program again without consequences if he or she has not been referred to the program for a rule violation related to alcohol or drug use.
+While DARS participation is typically a one-time event, an employee in relapse can volunteer to access the program again without consequences IF he or she has not been referred to the program for a rule violation related to alcohol or drug use.

 If I suspect a co-worker is under the influence of alcohol or drugs, do I need to report him?